CAU-AISL/cau-aisl.github.io/pages/people.md

 * Member of KSAS (Korean Society for Aeronautical and Space Sciences)

+* Member of KSME (Korean Society of Mechanical Engineers)

+* Member of ICROS (Institute of Control, Robotics and Systems)

 * Member of AIAA (American Institute of Aeronautics and Astronautics)

+* Member of IEEE (Institute of Electrical and Electronics Engineers)